Roohparvar/CeliacProject/README.md

 ### Part 1 - Step 3: Removing T cell receptor information that was assigned to B cell clusters
 - Cleaning imm_receptor_Esmaeil Column: Remove "ab", gd", Aberrant ab" and "Aberrant g" values from imm_receptor_Esmaeil in selected B cell clusters. **A total of 666 cells were affected**.
-- Removing Other TCR-Related Data: TCR-related information assigned to B cell clusters was removed. **A total of 17792 cells were affected**.
-For these cells, all TCR-related data were cleared to eliminate contamination or misannotation due to doublets or mapping artifacts.
+- TCR information mistakenly assigned to B cell clusters was removed. **A total of 17,792 cells were affected**, and all alpha, beta, gamma, and delta chain–related columns were cleared.

 ### Part 1 - Step 4: Removing B cell receptor information that was assigned to T cell clusters
 - Cleaning imm_receptor_Esmaeil Column: Remove "hkl" values from imm_receptor_Esmaeil in selected T cell clusters. **A total of 1459 cells were affected**.
-- Removing Other BCR-Related Data: BCR-related information assigned to T cell clusters was removed. **A total of 141029 cells were affected**.
-For these cells, all TCR-related data were cleared to eliminate contamination or misannotation due to doublets or mapping artifacts.
+- BCR information mistakenly assigned to T cell clusters was removed. **A total of 141,029 cells were affected**, and all heavy (IGH), kappa (IGK), and lambda (IGL) chain–related columns were cleared.

-### Part 1 - Step 5: Removing BCR and TCR Information Assigned to "DC", "Macrophages", and "Mast cells"
+### Part 1 - Step 5: Removing BCR and TCR Information Assigned to "Macrophages", "pDC", "Mast cells"
-- The imm_receptor_Esmaeil column was cleared for affected cells within these clusters.
+- The imm_receptor_Esmaeil column, along with all BCR- and TCR-related fields, was cleared for the affected cells within these clusters, **impacting a total of 979 cells**.
-- In addition, all BCR- and TCR-related fields were removed from these cells.
-**A total of 979 cells were affected in this step**.

 ### Part 1 - Step 6: Updating imm_receptor_Esmaeil Based on Receptor Sequences
 - ab: Assigned to cells where cdr_Full_ab is present → **5204 cells affected**.